ni3po42/traction.mvc/README.md

 <h1>Traction MVC, v BETA 0.9.0 (soon)</h1>

 <strong>0.9.0 Update is coming.
 Framework is now known as 'Traction MVC'.
-Stay tuned for updated docs.</strong>
+Stay tuned for updated docs.</strong><br />
+<strong>Please, if you are interested in using the older versions, please download or fork only source with tag versions.
+The current code is still a work in progress.</strong>
 <ul>
 <li><a href="https://github.com/ni3po42/traction.mvc/wiki/How-does-it-work%3F">How's it work</a></li>
 <li><a href="https://github.com/ni3po42/traction.mvc/wiki/Getting-Started">Getting started</a></li>